2026 Programme

 Key takeaways:

-Skills, learning and development Fishbowl
+Skills, Learning and Development Fishbowl

 Shifting expectations, data-driven insight and business pressures are redefining L&D’s role in the workplace.
 In recent years, L&D professionals have a vital role in shaping organisational performance, so how can we collaborate with leaders, aligning learning to measurable outcomes and influencing strategy?